 Yes, this is summary of parts of speeches and now you know that, don’t you?

-Now, the major discussion should start that is related to function.
+Thirdly, the major discussion belongs to function.
 Yes, now I want to tell you how you will classify each word in sentence?
 How will you tell that which word is noun or verb?
 It may be also adjective or adverb.

 So, study carefully now but I have something to show you.